juju/docs/src/en/commands.md

    _--kind (= "")_

-   the image kind to list eg lxd
+   The image kind to list eg lxd

    _-m, --model (= "")_